A few quick thoughts on the 2012 Clos Pegase Mitsuko’s Vineyard Pinot noir from the Carneros AVA.

 In 2013 Clos Pegase was acquired by Vintage Wine Estates and today is part of a portfolio of wines that includes B.R.
 Cohn, Buried Cane, Cameron Hughes, Emily, Firesteed, Game of Thrones wines, Girard, Layer Cake, Sculptor and Swanson.

-In 2010 Richard Sowalsky, who previous worked at William Hill and Robert Mondavi Winery, was appointed winemaker.
+In 2010, Clos Pegase appointed Richard Sowalsky as winemaker.
+Prior to joining, he previously worked at William Hill and Robert Mondavi Winery.
 He remained at Clos Pegase for a couple years following the acquisition with Vintage’s head winemaker, Marco Di Giulio, consulting.
 In 2016 Robin Akhurst, a protege of Thomas Rivers Brown at Maybach and Schrader, took over head winemaking duties.

 The Mitsuko’s Vineyard covers 365 acres on the Napa side of the Carneros AVA.
-In 2012, around 2800 cases were made.
+Around 2800 cases were made in 2012.

 Medium intensity.
 Lots of overt oak–vanilla, cinnamon and clove–with some subtle red cherry fruit.